mrjmac/valorant-auto-editor/README.md

 # Valorant-auto-editor
 Automatically takes in a valorant video or clip and edits it down to just a kills that were by the person recording.

-This isn't being actively worked on, but if I do change something it's most like the ML model.

 Here's how it works:

 1. Loads the video into opencv